 If neither you nor the other taxpayer files an amended return, the IRS will audit both returns to determine who can claim the dependent.
 Once you receive the audit letter, be sure you reply completely and submit all information by the response deadline.
 The audit process can take several months to complete, so be patient.

-After the IRS decides the issue, they’ll assess any additional taxes, penalties, and interest on the person who incorrectly claimed the dependent.
+After the IRS decides who has the right to claim the dependent, they’ll assess any additional taxes, penalties, and interest on the person who incorrectly claimed them.

 Dealing with an IRS audit can be daunting.
 If you need help, contact Tax Defense Network.
 We can help throughout the audit process and file an appeal if needed.
 Our tax professionals will also take a look at your tax returns to ensure you’re getting every deduction and credit you’re eligible to receive.
 Call 855-476-6920 for a free consultation today!